thenexthub/Codira/docs/OptimizerCountersAnalysis.md

 # Optimizer Counter Analysis

-It is possible by means of providing some special command-line options to ask the Swift compiler to produce different statistics about the optimizer counters.
-Optimizer counters are most typically counters representing different aspects of a SIL representation for a Swift module being compiled, e.g. the number of SIL basic blocks or instructions.
+It is possible by means of providing some special command-line options to ask the Codira compiler to produce different statistics about the optimizer counters.
+Optimizer counters are most typically counters representing different aspects of a SIL representation for a Codira module being compiled, e.g. the number of SIL basic blocks or instructions.
 These counters may also reveal some details about transformations and optimizations performed on SIL, e.g. the duration of an optimization